Malliavin Calculus for the stochastic Cahn-Hilliard equation driven by fractional noise: Introduction

 We focus on the stochastic Cahn-Hilliard equation driven by additive fractional white noise.
-In \cite{BJW}, the authors studied this equation and proved the existence of a unique (global) mild solution in spatial dimensions $d<4H$, where $H \in \big{(}\frac{1}{2},1 \big{)}$ is the Hurst parameter of the fractional noise, by a weak convergence argument.
-We aim to establish the existence of a density for its solution in one spatial dimension.
-Our approach follows the methodology developed in \cite{WEB1} and \cite{AFK1}.
-However, whereas these works focus exclusively on space-time white noise, we implement this method in the fractional noise setting, where it has not been applied before.
+In \cite{BJW}, the existence of a unique (global) mild solution was established in spatial dimensions $d<4H$, where $H \in \big{(}\frac{1}{2},1 \big{)}$ is the Hurst parameter of the fractional noise, via a weak convergence argument.
+We aim to establish the existence of a density for the mild solution in one spatial dimension.
+Our approach introduces new and delicate techniques that extend the analysis of \cite{WEB1, AFK1} beyond the space-time white noise setting.